 Do I need a specific undergraduate degree to apply?

-No. We consider all educational backgrounds as long as they meet the minimum mathematics requirements listed below:
+No. We consider applicants with a variety of educational backgrounds as long as they met the minimum mathematics requirements listed below:

 a.
 3 semesters of calculus (through Multivariate)

 Incoming students have found undergraduate courses in biology, probability, and real analysis helpful (but they are not required for admission).
 Previous exposure to statistical programming (e.g. R, STATA, SAS, SPSS) or coding (e.g., JAVA) or formal training in computer science is also helpful.

 Is a Master’s degree a prerequisite to applying for a PhD?

 No, an MS is not required.
 Incoming students with a Master’s degree in Statistics or Biostatistics can attempt to test out of the first year of classes by passing the first year comprehensive exam.
 However, the option to test out is approved on a case-by-case basis during the admission process.

 Can I apply for both the Master’s program and the PhD program?